7 tips on how to write appealing travel content

 2. Define your goal

-Before you start writing, always define a clear goal for your content.
-Don’t just write for the sake of it.
-After a (potential) customer has digested your content, what is it you want them to have taken from it?
-And no less important, what’s in it for you?
+Before you start writing, it’s essential to define a clear goal for your website content.
+Avoid creating content just for the sake of it.
+Instead, consider what you intend your (potential) customers to gain from it.
+Equally important, what are the benefits for your business?
 Goals for your content can be:

 3. Keep it simple, stupid

-The K.I.S.S. principle was created in the ’60 but still applies today.
-This principle states that systems perform best when they have simple designs.
-In the best-case scenario, your content is easily understood by every single person that reads it.
-A few tips to keep your content simple are:
+The age-old K.I.S.S. principle was created in the ’60 but remains as relevant today as ever.
+This principle states the idea that systems perform best when they have simple designs.
+In the best-case scenario, your website content is easily comprehensible to every reader.
+Consider the following tips to keep your content simple:

-• Divide your content in relatively short paragraphs
+• Break your content in easily digestible paragraphs

 Content for humans and search engines